chalatz/tours/pages/tours/guided/natural-attractions.md

 has_gallery: true
 is_of: guided_tours
 meta:
-  title: 'Natural Attractions in Rhodes, Natural Attractions Tours in Rhodes, Natural Wonders'
+  title: Natural Attractions in Rhodes, Natural Attractions Tours in Rhodes, Natural
+    Wonders
-  http_desc: 'Natural Attractions in Rhodes, Natural Wonders in Rhodes, Natural Attractions Tours in Rhodes Greece, Rhodes Private Tours'
+  http_desc: Natural Attractions in Rhodes, Natural Wonders in Rhodes, Natural Attractions
+    Tours in Rhodes Greece, Rhodes Private Tours
-  description: 'Natural Attractions in Rhodes, Natural Wonders in Rhodes, Natural Attractions Tours in Rhodes Greece'
+  description: Natural Attractions in Rhodes, Natural Wonders in Rhodes, Natural Attractions
+    Tours in Rhodes Greece
-  keywords: 'Natural Attractions in Rhodes, Natural Wonders in Rhodes, Natural Attractions Tours in Rhodes Greece, Rhodes Private Tours'
+  keywords: Natural Attractions in Rhodes, Natural Wonders in Rhodes, Natural Attractions
+    Tours in Rhodes Greece, Rhodes Private Tours
-  abstract: 'Natural Attractions in Rhodes Greece'
+  abstract: Natural Attractions in Rhodes Greece
   author: Nick
   copyright: NK for Rhodes Private Tours, 2018
 title: '"Natural Attractions in Rhodes" GT7'
 tour:
   title: '"Natural Attractions in Rhodes" GT7'
-  summary: Kallithea Spa / Anthony Quinn Bay / Scenic Drive to the West Coast / Valley of the Butterflies / Filerimos Mountain
+  summary: Kallithea Spa / Anthony Quinn Bay / Scenic Drive to the West Coast / Valley
+    of the Butterflies / Filerimos Mountain
   duration: Half Day
 summary:
   paragraphs:
   - You can experience the great outdoors by touring Rhodes Island.
 Smouldering with raw, natural beauty, the tour will take you through the blue sea waters, the cool breeze, and the atmospheric corridors of this enchanting island.
 You’ll get a chance to immerse yourself in nature like never before.
 overview:
   items:
   - title: We drive via the East Coastal Road